Tang Chang: The Painting that is Painted with Poetry is Profoundly Beautiful

 This exhibition showcases his large-scale paintings, works on paper, and original poetry-drawings with English translations in order to reconsider the connection between painting and poetry in Chang’s prolific practice.
 Taken together, these works demonstrate his innovations in gesture, form, text, and image across different media while also expanding our understanding of the development of abstract and calligraphic art globally.

-The exhibition is accompanied by a small publication that features a timeline of Tang Chang’s life and Thai history and an original essay by Orianna Cacchione that traces Chang’s relationship with the Thai art scene and examines affinities and divergences between his work and international forms of gestural abstraction and concrete poetry.
+The exhibition is accompanied by a small publication (PDF) that features a timeline of Tang Chang’s life and Thai history and an original essay by Orianna Cacchione that traces Chang’s relationship with the Thai art scene and examines affinities and divergences between his work and international forms of gestural abstraction and concrete poetry.